ukiras123/lambda-slackbot/README.md

 # slack-bot-lambda
 S37 Slack Bot: after deployment it creates a API Gateway and Lambda Function in AWS.
 Slack APP has to be configured with the API Gateway URL.
+There are two lambdas where the first lambda make sure its the valid request and then triggers the second lambda if its valid.
 It has the following features:

 - Send OQ Status